What You Need to Know about Wisdom Teeth Surgery

 How do dentists know wisdom teeth need to be removed?

-Your dental provider will need to perform an oral exam and review X-rays to determine if it’s time for some or all your wisdom teeth to be removed.
+Your dental provider will need to perform an oral exam and review X-rays to determine if it’s time for some or all of your wisdom teeth to be removed.
 This happens throughout regular dental exams.

 Who is qualified to remove wisdom teeth?